US Blames Taliban for Plotting Afghan Assassinations

 US airstrikes against Mujahideen in Nangarhar, Kandahar and Helmand violate agreementhttps://t.co/7ldXB9a5VD pic.twitter.com/id5cJP5Xoi— Zabihullah (..ذبـــــیح الله م ) (@Zabehulah_M33) January 4, 2021

-The U.S.-Taliban agreement has stopped insurgent attacks against American and NATO-led allied troops in Afghanistan.
+The U.S.-Taliban agreement has stopped insurgent attacks against U.S. and NATO-led allied troops in Afghanistan.
 It has also initiated direct peace talks between the Taliban and Afghan government in September.

 The so-called intra-Afghan negotiations will resume Tuesday in the Qatari capital of Doha, where the Taliban maintains its political office.

-U.S. Secretary of State Mike Pompeo acknowledged last week that since the signing of the deal, American soldiers have suffered no deaths in Afghanistan.
-He said that President Donald Trump’s peace initiative also has made “incredible progress” toward ending years of Afghan hostilities.
+U.S. Secretary of State Mike Pompeo acknowledged last week that since the signing of the deal, U.S. soldiers have suffered no deaths in Afghanistan.
+He said Trump’s peace initiative also has made “incredible progress” toward ending years of Afghan hostilities.

 “No U.S. servicemen have been killed in Afghanistan in almost a year, and Afghans are finally discussing peace and reconciliation among themselves.
 Such incredible progress,” Pompeo said in a series of tweets.